adambaumeister/moxsoar/docs/getting_started.md

 # Getting started Guide
 ## Content Packs
 Start by running the docker container, [here](https://github.com/adambaumeister/moxsoar).
-You should be able to open a browser.
+You can also start it with an instance of Elasticsearch and Kibana for tracking by following the document [here](elasticsearch.md).

 You'll be greeted by the content pack page.